 - To continue the successful reduction in the attendance and progress gap for disadvantaged pupils. - To continuously improve the pedagogical skills of all teachers.
-To build on the agreed learning models developed with senior and middle leaders last year and through these, focus a higher proportion of training and meeting time on the development of pedagogy. - To continue to challenge the most able to ensure that the top 20% of attainment in secondary Y11 achieve P8 positive.
+To build on the agreed learning models developed with senior and middle leaders and through these, focus a higher proportion of training and meeting time on the development of pedagogy. - To continue to challenge the most able to ensure that the top 20% of attainment in secondary Y11 achieve P8 positive.
 That primary progress is positive for pupils in NARE and all primary years.
-ALPS for top three bands (A-B)/ ALPS overall.
-To build on the above average ALPS score achieved overall in the Trust over the last three years that data was available. - To personalise learning by ensuring that teaching proactively builds knowledge, skills and conceptual understanding and that slower development in any area is routinely highlighted for intervention or support. - To begin to integrate SECRET skills into subjects across the Trust - To formulate a new five year strategic plan including continuous improvement in furthering equality and responding to the 'Everyone's Invited' agenda. - To build on the moderated assessment of leadership capacity conducted this year and use this to continue to develop leaders at all levels by all staff being supported in achieving their expected leadership levels.
-To particularly build on the middle leadership training programmes developed in previous years which will be implemented throughout the coming year. - To support excellent governance by continuing our successful structures for link governance that act on the feedback from 360 reviews and feedback. - To inspire excellence by ensuring 100% of staff achieve an overall pass in appraisal - To grow sustainably by ensuring there is capacity in place - To grow partner networks by increasing the number of events which can add opportunities to other schools, play an active role in networking organisations such as CASH, CAPH and CACE and continuing to share exemplar solutions with other institutions locally, nationally, and internationally. - To embed our new Trust central team structures and ICT domain which were introduced last year.
+ALPS for top three bands (A\-B)/ ALPS overall. - To personalise learning by ensuring that teaching proactively builds knowledge, skills and conceptual understanding and that slower development in any area is routinely highlighted for intervention or support. - To begin to integrate SECRET skills into subjects across the Trust - To further the work on addressing inequality and responding to the 'Everyone's Invited' agenda. - To build on the moderated assessment of leadership capacity conducted this year and use this to continue to develop leaders at all levels by all staff being supported in achieving their expected leadership levels. - To support excellent governance by continuing our successful structures for link governance that act on the feedback from 360 reviews and feedback. - To inspire excellence by ensuring 100% of staff achieve an overall pass in appraisal - To grow sustainably by ensuring there is capacity in place - To grow partner networks by increasing the number of events which can add opportunities to other schools, play an active role in networking organisations such as CASH, CAPH, CEP and CACE and continuing to share exemplar solutions with other institutions locally, nationally and internationally.